metablockshq/metablocks.world/content/posts/2022-how-transfer-of-tokens-occur-on-solana-smart-contract.md

 5. `rent` account is passed as well as this will be used by `token-program` during mint account creation.

 6. `vault` account is a PDA generated account.
 It is used for storing the state of the program. `Vault` struct is passed into the account generic where actual state is stored.
 We will have to pass in the space as well.
-To calculate the space for storing please refer [this](https://book.anchor-lang.com/anchor_references/space.html)
+To calculate the space for storing please refer [this](https://book.anchor-lang.com/anchor_references/space.html).

+7. The `Vault` struct stores the state of the program.
+We will store bumps and authority of who initialised this program.
+Later, you can use this to secure your program by restricting the access to the instructions.
+Stored `bumps` are used later for deriving `PDA` addresses in other instructions.